klappy/translation-helps-mcp/docs/UW_TRANSLATION_RESOURCES_GUIDE.md

 ### Mission and Philosophy

 unfoldingWord translation resources are developed under Creative Commons Attribution-ShareAlike 4.0 licenses to provide the global church with high-quality, interconnected Bible translation tools.
-The ecosystem serves **Mother Tongue Translators (MTTs)** who use **Strategic Languages** (formerly known as Gateway Languages) as their bridge to translate Scripture into their **heart languages**.
+The ecosystem serves **Mother Tongue Translators (MTTs)** who use **Strategic Languages** as their bridge to translate Scripture into their **heart languages**.

 ### Key Definitions